Rick Reichmuth

 Richard Reichmuth (born May 21, 1969) is an American meteorologist who is best known for his 19-year career on the Fox News program Fox & Friends.

 Early life and education

-Rick was born and raised in Prescott, Arizona and graduated from Arizona State University with a degree in Spanish Literature.
+Rick Reichmuth was born and raised in Prescott, Arizona and graduated from Arizona State University with a degree in Spanish Literature.
 After nearly a decade in banking, he decided to make a change and pursue a lifelong dream in meteorology.

 Career

-Rick began his television career as a Production Assistant for CNN en Español in Atlanta, Georgia and began his on-air career at CNN Headline News, CNN and CNN International.
-From 2004–2006, Rick conducted live weather forecasts as a meteorologist for Weather Services International in Andover, MA.
+Reichmuth began his television career as a Production Assistant for CNN en Español in Atlanta, Georgia and began his on-air career at CNN Headline News, CNN and CNN International.
+From 2004–2006, Reichmuth conducted live weather forecasts as a meteorologist for Weather Services International in Andover, MA.

-He is currently the Chief Meteorologist at Fox News Channel.
-He also hosts and delivers forecasts on the digital broadcast television network and streaming channel Fox Weather.
+Reichmuth was the Chief Meteorologist at Fox News Channel for 19 years, until his departure on August 17, 2025.
+He also hosted and delivered forecasts on the digital broadcast television network and streaming channel Fox Weather.